Cray-HPE/docs-csm/operations/hardware_state_manager/Lock_and_Unlock_Management_Nodes.md

    ```

 #### To lock single nodes or lists of specific nodes (and their BMCs)
+   > **Note:** The BMC of `ncn-m001` typically does not exist in HSM under HSM State Components, and therefore cannot be locked as it does not exist.

 1. Lock the management nodes and BMCs.
    ```bash